js-401n15-eoc/data-structures-and-algorithms-js/code-challenges/401/arrayReverse/README.md

 ## Approach & Efficiency
 ### Algorithm
 - Iterate through the array with 2 pointers, each starting out on the sides and meeting in the middle.
-- During the iteration, reverse 2 values at a time, creating a temp variable to hold one value while substituting it with the other value;
+- During the iteration, reverse 2 values at a time, creating a temp variable to hold one value while substituting it with the other value
 - Return original array for easier testing (can actually be void as operations are being performed in place)

 ### Big O: